Firefox to lose Site Specific Browser (SSB) feature

 As of writing this article, the SSB pref is still present in Firefox 84, you can take it for a spin.

 Are aware of Firefox’s SSB feature?
-Have you found it helpful?
+Have you found it useful?
 What’s your reaction to its removal in Firefox?
 Let us know in the comments below.

 Related articles: